The Illinois Teaching and Certification Resource

 Question: How do I become an elementary teacher in Illinois?

 Answer: To become an elementary teacher in Illinois you must earn licensure (known in other states as certification) through the state’s Board of Education.
 You need to complete an elementary teaching program as well as a student teaching assignment of 12 to 16 weeks.
 You must also pass the state’s teacher exams on basic skills and teaching standards.

 Question: How do I become a kindergarten teacher in Illinois?

 Answer: To be a kindergarten teacher in Illinois, you need to get an early childhood education (Birth-Grade 2) license from the state.
-You must have a bachelor’s degree with a major in education or have completed a teacher preparation program.
+You must have a bachelor’s degree with a major in education and have completed a teacher preparation program.
 You also have to have completed a student teaching experience and pass the Illinois certification exams.
 Early childhood private schools might or might not require state licensure.